 Chipotle BLT Cheeseburgers are a summertime favourite for us.
 I've livened up this delicious American classic burger with a little hit of chipotle spice and smoky flavour.

-The best ground beef for the juiciest burgers shouldn’t be too lean, because the burgers will be dry.
-It shouldn’t be too fatty, either, because the burgers will catch fire on the grill.
+The best ground beef for the juiciest burgers shouldn't be too lean, because the burgers will be dry.
+It shouldn't be too fatty, either, because the burgers will catch fire on the grill.
 Look for sirloin, chuck or round with 15-20 percent fat.
-My favorite is lean ground chuck (as opposed to “extra lean”), which is exactly 15-20 percent fat.
+My favourite is lean ground chuck (as opposed to "extra lean"), which is exactly 15-20 percent fat.

 I like to use as few mix-ins as possible, keeping the creativity to the toppings.
 The burger itself is just simply the meat, seasoned with salt & pepper.
 That's all.
 Adding beaten egg, breadcrumbs, rolled oats, etc, does stretch the meat a bit, but it also takes away from the flavour and texture of a great burger.